-On Friday, August 29th, you will attend the Faculty Seminar you were assigned over the summer.
-You will need to complete the readings assigned for your seminar before arriving to campus so you are fully prepared to engage the material being presented during the seminar and during the breakout sessions immediately following the seminars.
+On Friday, September 4th, you will attend the Faculty Seminar you were assigned over the summer.
+You will need to complete the readings and other material assigned for your seminar before arriving to campus so you are fully prepared to engage the material being presented during the seminar and during the breakout sessions immediately following the seminars.

 The locations of the seminars will be indicated on the Moodle course page once they have all been finalized.
 If you are unsure about how to find a particular location, you should ask your RA, an Orientation Leader, or email the Dean of Students Office.

 If you have any questions, please email Scott Backer in the Dean of Student's Office.